usoclient.exe

 Is usoclient.exe a Virus or Malware?

-How to Tell if usoclient.exe is Legitimate or Malware
+How to Tell if the usoclient.exe is Legitimate

-1. File Location: Must be in C:\Windows\System32\usoclient.exe.
-Anywhere else is suspicious.
+1. File Location:: Must be in C:\Windows\System32\usoclient.exe.
+Any other path is suspicious.

 Why Is usoclient.exe Running on My PC?